-To the annoyance of some shareholders, Provident Financial Services (NYSE:PFS) shares are down a considerable 39% in the last month.
+Unfortunately for some shareholders, the Provident Financial Services (NYSE:PFS) share price has dived 42% in the last thirty days.
 Indeed the recent decline has arguably caused some bitterness for shareholders who have held through the 49% drop over twelve months.

 Does Provident Financial Services Have A Relatively High Or Low P/E For Its Industry?

-We can tell from its P/E ratio of 7.51 that sentiment around Provident Financial Services isn't particularly high.
-We can see in the image below that the average P/E (10.7) for companies in the mortgage industry is higher than Provident Financial Services's P/E.
+We can tell from its P/E ratio of 7.74 that sentiment around Provident Financial Services isn't particularly high.
+If you look at the image below, you can see Provident Financial Services has a lower P/E than the average (10.9) in the mortgage industry classification.

 This suggests that market participants think Provident Financial Services will underperform other companies in its industry.
 Many investors like to buy stocks when the market is pessimistic about their prospects.
 You should delve deeper.
 I like to check if company insiders have been buying or selling.